Port of Shanghai: History

 In 1842, Shanghai became a treaty port, thus developing into an international commercial city.
 By the early 20th century, it was the largest city and the largest port in East Asia.
 In 1949, with the Communist takeover in Shanghai, overseas trade was cut dramatically.
-The economic policy of the People's Republic had a crippling effect on Shanghai's infrastructure and capital development.
+The early economic policies of the People's Republic severely hindered Shanghai's infrastructure and capital development.

-In 1991, the central government allowed Shanghai to initiate economic reform.
-Since then, the port has developed at a rapid pace.
+In 1991, the central government authorized Shanghai to begin economic reforms.
+Since then, the port has expanded rapidly.
 By 2005, the Yangshan deep-water port had been built on the Yangshan islands, a group of islands in Hangzhou Bay linked to Shanghai by the Donghai Bridge.
-This development allowed the port to overcome shallow water conditions in its current location and to rival another deep-water port, the nearby Ningbo-Zhoushan port.
+This development allowed the port to overcome shallow water conditions in its current location and to rival another deep-water port, the nearby Port of Ningbo-Zhoushan.

 The port is part of the 21st Century Maritime Silk Road that runs from the Chinese coast to Singapore, towards the southern tip of India to Mombasa, from there through the Red Sea via the Suez Canal to the Mediterranean, there to the Upper Adriatic region to the northern Italian hub of Trieste with its connections to Central Europe and the North Sea.